grese/klee-maze/README.md

 # klee-maze

-Maze Example for Klee Symbolic Execution
+Maze Example for Klee Symbolic Execution.
+This repo's maze is based on (this klee maze tutorial)[https://feliam.wordpress.com/2010/10/07/the-symbolic-maze/], with a few updates and convenience features.

 ## Install/Setup